Insooni

 Kim In-soon (김인순; born April 5, 1957), known professionally as Insooni (인순이), is a South Korean singer who made her debut in 1978 as a member of Hee Sisters (희자매).
 Since then, she has recorded a total of 19 albums, 14 of them full-length albums.
-She is acclaimed as South Korea's R&B diva, having garnered a wide range of fans over her 41+ year career.
+She is acclaimed as South Korea's R&B diva, having garnered a wide range of fans over her 45+ year career.
 She is one of the few South Korean singers to have performed at Carnegie Hall in New York City and has earned several top prizes from South Korean music awards.
 She is distinguished by her rich, throaty voice with wide vocal range on stage.
 She was born to a South Korean mother and an African American father, who served in the U.S. military in South Korea and was brought up by her mother alone, with the assistance of Pearl S. Buck International's child sponsorship program.

 Early life and education

-Insooni was born to a South Korean mother and an African American father in April 1957 in Pocheon, Gyeonggi Province and her upbringing was fraught with difficulties from discrimination against minorities, which was severe during this time in South Korea.
+Insooni was born to a South Korean mother and an African American father in April 1957 in Pocheon, Gyeonggi Province and her upbringing was fraught with difficulties from discrimination against foreigners, which was severe during this time in South Korea.
 Insooni has commented that "while attending school I felt like I was dirty compared to my classmates."
 In-Soon graduated from Cheongsan Middle School of Yeoncheon, Gyeonggi Province and having had enough of the difficulties did not continue her education through high school.
 She has said that overcoming the difficulties came by singing.